 Description: Protein Powder (Drink Mix).
-Ultra-Premium Whey
+Ultra-Premium Whey Protein Hydrolysate + Isolate Blend

 The easier it becomes to exchange information, the more low-quality information, or noise, we will have to sort through.
 This is just a fact of life.

 This white paper is intended to serve as a noise-free haven where you can learn everything you need to justify purchasing Muscle Provider.
 For the first time since nutritional ingredients researcher Jim Heflin founded BI in 1967, we will give you unprecedented access to the NSF-registered and sport nutrition-certified manufacturing laboratory where Muscle Provider is produced.
 This has been done in an effort to capture the complexity of this exceptionally high-quality nutritional technology.
 The informational revealed in the discussion which follows is exceptional in its depth, authenticity and relevance to your purchase decision.

 What problems does Muscle Provider solve?